L.A. Noire: Development

 L.A.
 Noire has over twenty hours of voice work, and over 400 actors performed for the game.
-McNamara felt the game's technology allows players to connect with the characters in a way video games had not achieved; he aimed "to go on a personal journey with characters".
-The team engaged Michael Uppendahl to direct the actors due to his familiarity with the process.
-To cast the characters, the team held secretive auditions.
-Aaron Staton was cast to portray Cole Phelps and worked on the project for about 18 months; Rockstar Vice President of Creativity Dan Houser had suggested Staton for the role.
-Prior to performing, Staton received a 12-page document outlining the story and Phelps's history, as he was unable to read the entire 2,200-page script beforehand.
+McNamara felt the technology allows players to connect with the characters in a way games had not achieved; he aimed "to go on a personal journey with characters".
+The team engaged Michael Uppendahl to direct the actors due to his experience.
+Secretive auditions were held for casting by Schiff/Audino, leading to several shared actors with Mad Men (2007–2015).
+Rockstar Vice President of Creativity Dan Houser suggested Staton for the role of Phelps.
+Staton joined production after McNamara pitched him the character, world, and technology.
+He worked on the project for about 18 months; unable to read the entire 2,200-page script, he received a 12-page document outlining the story and Phelps's history.
 Regarding the switch in player character from Phelps to Kelso, McNamara explained the player had to "go outside the realm of being a cop to bend the rules".
-He felt the ending was akin to A Tale of Two Cities (1859), with the characters coming "full circle" where "[Phelps] could do something for [Kelso] for once"; Phelps's death was partly inspired by the ending of the film Chinatown (1974).
-A gameplay sequence was originally meant to take place after Phelps's death but it was cut after some time as it "never really worked".
+He found the ending akin to A Tale of Two Cities (1859), with the characters coming "full circle" where "[Phelps] could do something for [Kelso] for once"; Phelps's death was partly inspired by the ending of the film Chinatown (1974).
+A gameplay sequence was originally meant to take place after Phelps's death but was cut as it "never really worked".